MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

     ![Screenshot of the Attachments section.](media/submit-feedback-add-files.jpg "Screenshot of the Attachments section")

 8. Select **Recreate my problem**, and then select **Start recording**.
+Open back up Dynamics 365 Guides and repeat the actions you have taken to recreate the problem you are facing.
 This will attach telemetry data to your feedback and make it easier for Microsoft to diagnose the problem.
 Your data is protected under the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
 Return to the Feedback Hub app when you're finished.